Workers’ Compensation Insurance in Vermont

 • Death benefits

 Policies usually include employer's liability insurance, which can help cover legal expenses if an employee blames their employer for an injury.
-The exclusive remedy provision in most workers' comp policies prohibits an employee from suing their employer once they accept workers' comp benefits.
+The exclusive remedy provision in most workers' comp policies prohibits a claimant from suing their employer once they accept workers' comp benefits.

 For details, visit the State of Vermont Department of Labor.